tylorshearn/SpringMVCFilmCRUD/README.md

  * It is good practice to limit user input to correlate with database limitations

+ * When splitting work, it is easier to complete test when each person is working on a form as well as its corresponding result page, instead of splitting work in other ways

  ### Thank you for reviewing our application